Lab 3: Control Structure

 Task 4: Factorial

-Use the ASM implementation of a for
+Use the ASM implementation of a for loop to calculate the factorial

 of a number.
 See C programming lab 1 for additional